Seeed-Studio/ModelAssistant/docs/introduction/installation.md

 ## Other Method

-The configuration of EdgeLab environment can be done automatically using a shell script on Linux (tested on Ubuntu 20.04~22.10), if you have Conda setup.
+The configuration of [SSCMA](https://github.com/Seeed-Studio/SSCMA) environment can be done automatically using a shell script on Linux (tested on Ubuntu 20.04~22.10), if you have Conda setup.

 ```bash
 bash scripts/setup_linux.sh